 I’ll never froget the one day I got distracted by the giant Mickey Mouse balloons at Magic Kingdom and wandered a few yards away from my Frog Family.
-Luckily, Mommy Frog noticed right away, so we weren’t apart for too long!
-Unfortunately, things like this can happen in an instant when you’re in an unfamiliar place with thousands of people … including the Most Magical Place on Earth.
-Even if you think it’ll never happen to you, it’s important to be prepared in case your child gets lost at Disney World.
-After our scare, my parents, Mommy Frog and Leap, updated our family safety protocol, which includes many of the tips below.
+Luckily, Mommy Frog noticed right away, so we didn't stay apart for long!
+You can get separated in an instant when you're in an unfamiliar place with thousands of people… including the Most Magical Place on Earth.
+Even if you think it'll never happen to you, prepare for the possibility that your child could get lost at Disney World.
+After our scare, my parents Mommy Frog and Leap updated our family protocol and added the tips below.

 How to Prevent Your Child from Getting Lost at the Parks